 Med School Interview Practice Tips:

-- Practice in front of a mirror and watch for any timid or distracting body language.
+- Practice common interview questions in front of a mirror and watch for any timid or distracting body language.

 - Record yourself on video answering questions and play it back.
 This may be a painful process, but it will help you analyze your body language, tone of voice, etc.